-Pareidolia is the tendency to familiar objects, for example see faces or patterns in otherwise random or unrelated objects or patterns.
+Pareidolia is the tendency to see familiar objects, for example faces or patterns, in otherwise random or unrelated images.
 It plays a big role in evolutionary explanations for theistic belief.
 We are evolved to be agency detectors but have a tendency to see agency where it doesn’t necessarily exist.
 The same tendency to attribute the results of natural or complex social systems to the conscious actions of powerful agents, may be a strong driver of conspiracist thinking as well.

 There are various online pareidolia test, and I found a research article from 2012 entitled: “Paranormal and Religious Believers Are More Prone to Illusory Face Perception than Skeptics and Non-believers”.
 But I’d be interested in a large-scale study specifically testing the link.

 The way I’d set this up would be to ask three opening questions, participants would be given three statements and asked to rank on a score from 1 to 5, how strongly they agree.
 These would be used as a measure of religious, theistic and conspiracist thinking.

 Each participant would be given 7 pictures of natural environments, 2 would contain hidden figures and 5 would contain natural objects that could appear to be a hidden face.
 They could be shown the pictures quickly and either click a button if they saw a face, or be asked to describe the image.

 My assumption would be there would be little correlation between the worldview questions and the likelihood of spotting the two genuine examples of hidden figures.
 But that there would be a strong correlation between religious, theistic, conspiracist and pareidolic thinking.
 I’d also predict that the correlation would be that theistic, rather than generally religious thinking would be most highly correlated.